cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/aio/install_and_configure/helm.md

 +++

 ## Overview
-Cloudify Manager may be installed to the Kubernetes cluster using our official [Helm chart](https://github.com/cloudify-cosmo/cloudify-helm).
+The Cloudify Manager may be installed to the Kubernetes cluster using our official [Helm chart](https://github.com/cloudify-cosmo/cloudify-helm).

 ## Prerequisites